Tozny

 Next, you need to determine what structure would be best for your data records.
 Data records within TozStore are composed of three main fields: the record type, the un-encrypted metadata, and the encrypted data object.
 These three fields are what you provide when writing records, with unencrypted meta being optional.

 The record type is used to group records together for the purpose of sharing.
-TozStore's sharing process allows you to share record types between clients.
+TozStore's allows you to share record types between clients.
 Access control to specific records is all or nothing based off of record types, so be sure to keep that in mind when structuring your data.

 The un-encrypted metadata is an optional field that can be used to search for your records.
 Some intrinsic meta is generated when you create your record such as the record id (UUID), the time it was created, the last time it was modified, etc. You may want more friendly ways to retrieve your data in the future, and this is where metadata comes in (remember the data is encrypted and only you can decrypt it).
-The metadata is stored in plain-text giving you the ability to search upon them with the TozStore SDK's.
+The metadata is stored in plain-text giving you the ability to upon them with the TozStore SDK's.
 Keep in mind these are plain-text and should not be used to store sensitive data.

 my_data = { 'some_plain_key':'encrypted_sensitive_value', ... }